 - Determine the location: Choose a suitable place or vault room for the hidden wall or gun-safe room.
 Choose a spot that's hidden, secure, and easily accessible.
 Ensure there are no electrical wires, plumbing, or other obstacles in the wall where you plan to install the wall gun safe room.

 - Create a plan: Once you have chosen the location of the hidden vault door, you need to create a detailed plan for the project.
-Include the size and dimensions of the vault door for the safe, the type of lock mechanism you want to use, and any other features you want to include.
+Include the size and dimensions needed to build a door for the gun safe, the type of lock mechanism you want to use, and any other features you want to include.

 - Prepare the wall: Before building the safe, prepare the wall.
 That involves removing any drywall or plaster in the wall space or area where you plan to install the safe.
 You also need to reinforce and secure the wall studs.